The “Problem” of Native American Church Membership

 Linford D. Fisher, The Indian Great Awakening: Religion and the Shaping of Native Cultures in Early America (New York: Oxford University Press, 2012).

 Jennifer Thigpen, Island Queens and Mission Wives: How Gender and Empire Remade Hawai’i’s Pacific World (Chapel Hill: University of North Carolina Press, 2014).
-For a full-length study of ABCFM activity in the U.S. and around the globe, see Emily Conroy-Krutz, Christian Imperialism: Converting the World in the Early American Republic (Ithaca, NY: Cornell University Press, 2015).
+For a full-length study of ABCFM activity in the United States and around the globe, see Emily Conroy-Krutz, Christian Imperialism: Converting the World in the Early American Republic (Ithaca, NY: Cornell University Press, 2015).

 Anadarko Presbyterian Church (Anadarko, Okla.) session minutes, 1890-1920, page 11, Presbyterian Historical Society, Philadelphia, PA.